Fdawgs/Fdawgs/README.md

 ### Well Bonjour!

 :hospital:
-I work for a [small NHS foundation trust](https://yeovilhospital.co.uk/) in the south west of England, and have a knack for automating myself out of jobs.
+I work for an [NHS foundation trust](https://somersetft.nhs.uk/) in the south west of England, and have a knack for automating myself out of jobs.

 ### Contact